Police credit 'astute employee' for arrests at Denver hotel - KRDO

 “We are thankful to DPD for their quick action to safely resolve this situation and will continue to work closely with them to support their investigation,” the statement read.

-CNN has reached out to the MLB, but has not heard back.
+CNN has reached out to Major League Baseball, but has not heard back.
+The All-Star Game Home Run Derby was held Monday night.

 The-CNN-Wire